 04 of 06

 Make elderberry syrup by the quart, and keep it on hand for the entire year.
-Keep it in the back of the refrigerator, for those times you want to make cough drops or even lollipops.
+Keep it in the back of the refrigerator, for those times you want to make candies or lollipops.

 Freeze the syrup and store it until you need it.
-Elderberry syrup is wonderful for flavoring teas and herbal remedies for children.
+Elderberry syrup is wonderful for flavoring teas.
 Use it in ice pops and, of course, over ice cream.
 You can never have too much of this delectable treat.Continue to 5 of 6 below.

 05 of 06